Noxmor/clap/README.md

 Now you will need to register your flags and subcommands to the parser, so the parser knows how to handle each argument when parsing.
 Flags are registered as follows:
 * `void clapRegisterFlag(const char* long_name, char short_name, CLAPflagArgType arg_type, const char* subcommand_name)`
 * **long_name**: An alphanumerical name for the flag.
 Needs to be at least 2 characters long.
-Words are separated by a hypen.
+Words are separated by a hyphen.
 * **short_name**: An alphabetical name for the flag.
 * **arg_type**: Type of the flag's argument depending on whether it:
   * requieres an argument: `CLAP_FLAG_REQ_ARG`